-Professor Tang has encouraged BMCC students to take part in his research projects and has guided students in presenting their research findings related to artificial intelligence and assistive technology, many of his students continued working on research projects with him after transferring to senior colleges.
-Some students became software developers at the top tech companies, including Apple, Amazon and Microsoft, and fintech companies, JPMorgan Chase, as well as the federal agencies, such as Environmental Protection Agency and Department of Homeland Security.
+Dr. Tang has encouraged students to participate in his research projects and has guided students in presenting their research findings related to artificial intelligence and assistive technology, and many students continued working on research projects with him after transferring to other colleges.
+Some students have became software developers at the top tech companies, including Apple, Amazon and Microsoft, fintech companies, such as JPMorgan Chase, as well as the federal agencies, such as Environmental Protection Agency and Department of Homeland Security.

 - This course introduces students to computer hardware.
 Computer components such as motherboards, memory chips, disk drives, printers, scanners, storage devices, and keyboards will be covered.
 Students will learn how to install, maintain, upgrade and configure such hardware components.
 Students will also be introduced to binary, octal, and hexadecimal number systems as used in computer hardware.
 Students will be introduced to industry ethics, professional certifications, and career paths in the computer industry.

 - This course introduces the design, implementation, testing, and manipulation of database management systems.
 The design techniques include conceptual data modeling, entity relational modeling and normalization techniques.
 The databases are then implemented using structured query languages.
 Testing strategies verify data integrity, security, and privacy.
 Manipulation activities include insert, update, and delete operations.

 Prerequisite: CSC 110 or CSC 111 or department approval.

 - 3 CRS.2 HRS.2 LAB HRS.CSC 101 (Principles in Information Technology and Computation)